paulvu2023/Battleship-Game/README.md

 In Battleship, you can:

-- **Strategically Place Ships**: Easily place your ships any direction by clicking on the board.
+- **Strategically Place Ships**: Easily place your ships in any direction by clicking on the board.

-- **Outsmart AI**: The Artificial Intelligence uses a combination of random and strategic attacks.
+- **Compete against AI**: The Artificial Intelligence uses a combination of random and strategic attacks.

-- **Check the number of Enemy ships**: The Ship Counter is easy to see and intuitive.
+- **Check ship status**: The Ship Counter is easy to see and intuitive.

 - **Train your Brain**: Calculate the most optimal attacks and learn to strategize.